 Houston Community College

 EMT programs offered by HCC include both an Associate of Applied Science (A.A.S.) degree as well as two certificate options.
-All programs are categorized within the health and medical sciences career cluster, which focuses on preparing students to serve in a wide range of health-related fields.
 Programs begin in the fall semester, and coursework is structured for completion in one to two years, depending on the program.
 All programs include a capstone course to provide skilled experience in an external environment, such as clinical hours or internships.

 Advanced Emergency Medical Technician Certificate

-Emergency Medical Services (EMS) - Paramedic Certificate Level II
+Emergency Medical Services (EMS) - Paramedic Certificate Level I

-The EMS - Paramedic certificate builds on the curriculum used in the EMT Intermediate Certificate program.
-It consists of 43 credit hours and can be completed over two years.
-Coursework includes the education needed to be eligible to test with the Texas Department of State Health Services and the National Registry of Emergency Medical Technicians for EMT - Paramedic certification.
+The EMS-Paramedic certificate consists of 40 credit hours and can be completed over two years.
+Coursework includes the education needed to be eligible to test with the Texas Department of State Health Services and the National Registry of Emergency Medical Technicians for EMT-Paramedic certification.

 A.A.S. in Emergency Medical Services

-The highest award offered by HCC is an A.A.S., Emergency Medical Services (EMS), requiring the completion of 66 credit hours over two years.
+The highest award offered by HCC is an A.A.S. in Emergency Medical Services (EMS), requiring the completion of 60 credit hours over two years.
 It includes courses found in the certificate programs and covers topics such as pharmacology, cardiology, anatomy and physiology.
 Students must also complete general education courses.
 Upon completion of this program, students are eligible to take the NREMT - Paramedic exam and the Texas Department of State Health Services licensing exam.